Ryan2707/Ryan2707/README.md

 - ⚙️ Learning more about full-stack development and best practices
 - 🔍 Looking for opportunities to gain real-world experience

-## 🎯 Goals

-I'm always looking to improve as a developer and challenge myself with new technologies.
-In the future, I'm considering pursuing a Bachelor's degree in Creative Media & Game Technologies (CMGT).

 ## 🏀 Outside of Coding